ever-been/everDoc/src/book/markdown/study.md

 Another practical use case is the incorporation of benchmarking into a **continuous integration environment**.
 Such environments usually perform a large suite of unit tests whenever a commit into the repository is made.
 The results (especially failed tests) are then shown either on a project status web page or sent via email to the developers.

 Deploying a *continuous regression testing* suite into such a system would then be a matter of integrating a benchmarking framework in such a way that a suite of prepared benchmarks would be run every time a new commit is made.
 We call this case **push-oriented benchmarking**, because there is no predefined set of items to benchmark.
-Instead, a *push event* should be dispatched what would cause the newly created revision to be tested.
+Instead, a *push event* should be dispatched that would cause the newly created revision to be tested.